CompuCell3D/CompuCell3DReferenceManual/docs/numpy_field_manipulation.rst

     self.copy_cell_attribute_field_values_to("cell_type_field", "type")
     self.copy_cell_attribute_field_values_to("cell_volume_field", "id")

 These populate the NumPy fields with values derived from cell attributes.
-However, the NumPy data must then be copied back manually to the cells.
+However, if your workflow requires you to transfer data from NumPy arrays to cells, you should write code to do this after `copy_cell_attribute_field_values_to`.